WHalloranIRL/battleship/README.md

 ## Known Bugs

 - Sometimes the program may display the message "Your guess is off-grid." even for valid guesses.
 This occurs due to a rounding error

+## Credits

+- **ChatGPT**: Provided assistance in generating and refining the code.
+- **Code Institute**: Contributed to the educational resources used for learning.
+- **Mate Racz**: Assisted in code debugging and optimization.
+- **WebDev**: Provided information and tutorials
+- **YouTube**: Various tutorials and guides utilized for learning and inspiration.
+- **Co-Pilot**: AI pair programmer developed by GitHub, provided code suggestions and enhancements.